NuwanF/ParkwaylabsExercise2/README.md

 * **GetExperiencedTechLeadByTechnology** refers to the second task
 * **GetExperiencedTechLeadByDeveloperTechnology** refers to the third task

-* In Test Explora, some sample test cases are added against all three endpoints
+* In Test Explorer, some sample test cases are added against all three endpoints

 ## Implementation and Best Practices
 * **Generic Repository Pattern** is used to minimize the repetition and have single base repository work for all type of data